IBM/monitoring_ui/README.md

 <img src="https://i.imgur.com/rycnjlF.png"  data-canonical-src="https://i.imgur.com/rycnjlF.png">
 </p>

-Clicking the "Finish" button will generate a set of credentials that can be used to publish to the MQTT broker
+Clicking the "Finish" button will generate a set of credentials that can be used to publish messages to the IoT Platform

 <p align="center">
 <img src="https://i.imgur.com/A2A6yXW.png" width="650" height="450">